Call 999 or 112 in an emergency to contact the police, ambulance or fire department.

 To report non-urgent crime, contact your local police station by calling 101 from within the UK.

-The latest transport information can be found on the Transport for London website.
+Check transport information on the Transport for London website.

 Safe travel in London

 - Plan your route before you leave.
-See the Transport for London website.
+See the TfL website.

-- Try to avoid walking alone at night.
+- Avoid walking alone at night.
 Keep to well-lit main roads.

 - In the UK, cars drive on the left.
-To ensure you cross roads safely, only use designated crossings, only cross when the green man is showing and take note of the signs indicating "look right" or "look left" to spot any oncoming traffic.
+To cross roads safely, use designated crossings, cross when the green man is showing and take note of the signs indicating "look right" or "look left" to spot oncoming traffic.

 Staying safe in bars and restaurants

-- Make sure you keep your property out of sight and safely under the table.
+- Keep your property out of sight and safely under the table.

-- Many venues have clips under the tables, use them to secure your handbag or briefcase.
+- Many venues have clips under the tables.
+Use them to secure your bag.

 - Don't accept drinks from strangers.